JuliaQuantumControl/QuOptimalControl.jl/README.md

 ](https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+%5Cbegin%7Balign%2A%7D%0A%5Cdot%7BX%28t%29%7D+%3D+%28A+%2B+B+u_c%28t%29%29X%28t%29%0A%5Cend%7Balign%2A%7D%0A)

 Where A is the "drift" term and B is the "control" term and u(t) are time dependent control amplitudes that allow us to modify the state of the system.

-We utilise Julia's multiple dispatch (where the Julia compiler decides which code to run based on the types of the problem) to keep the code clean.
-This means that when the solve function is called it passes over to a specific implementation of the algorithm for the problem in hand.

 **Need to add citations, Shai Machnes, Ville Bergholm, Steffen Glaser, Thomas Schulte-Herbruggen et al.**